 Mechanics (from transcript analysis)

-- cooperative_play — Players work together to cure diseases and stop outbreaks.
+- Cooperative Game — Players work together to shut gates and prevent Old Ones from awakening.

 Video topics + discussion points